-Note: While Apple has designed iOS to be quite resistant to catching viruses and other forms of malware, there are no guarantees.
-Therefore, I strongly recommend that you back up your Apple devices!
+Note: While Apple has designed iOS to be quite resistant to catching viruses and other forms of malware (including ransomware), there are no guarantees.

-If you have an Android device you can back up your data to your PC.
+If you have an Android device you can back up your data to your Google account.